 our permission/release form, but the form is also available here if

 Release Form (PDF file -- if needed, you can download the reader here)

-Adults working with Earn A Bike students also earn volunteering credits and may use in the same way as for any Volunteering, or may apply them towards a better bike for their child (but the child must still meet the other Earn A Bike requirements).
+Adults working with Earn A Bike students will also earn volunteering credits they may use in the same ways as any Volunteer, or may apply them towards an upgraded bike for their child (but the child must still meet the other Earn A Bike requirements).

-The first step is to attend our Volunteer/member orientation on Wednesdays from 7 - 8pm with their parent and/or parent-designated adult.
-Then they work together with their adult for 10 hours (on their own schedule — our only requirement is that each visit last at least an hour), doing jobs that will teach them about bike repair.
-They may take (again, with their parent or designated adult) the required Bike Basics and Traffic Skills Intro classes after they have been volunteering for three hours.
+The first step is to attend our Volunteer orientation on Wednesdays from 7 - 9pm with their parent and/or parent-designated adult.
+Then they work together with their adult, doing jobs that will teach them about bike repair, for 12 hours (during our open hours — our only requirement is to agree on a schedule of visits that last at least an hour).
+They may take (again, with their parent or designated adult) the required Family Traffic Skills ride after they have been volunteering for three hours.